 Paul is a non-independent director due to his association with Infratil, Trustpower's largest shareholder.

 Kevin Baker BMS

-Kevin is on the board of several Infratil investments including as Chairman of NZ Bus, and a director of CDC.
+Kevin joined the Trustpower Board in June 2018.
+His 25 year executive career has covered energy, airports, retirement living, transport and data centres.
+Kevin was previously Morrison & Co's CFO and an executive director from 2010 – 2019, CFO of Infratil from 2005 to 2014 and Natural Gas Corporation Holdings Ltd from 1999 to 2005.
+He is a director of CDC Data Centres, Trustpower and Infratil Infrastructure Property.
 He has been a director of Lumo Energy / Infratil Energy Australia, Metlifecare, and Wellington International Airport.
 Kevin was for 6 years a member of the New Zealand Market Disciplinary Tribunal, retiring from that position on 31 March 2018.

 Susan Peterson BCom, LLB

-Susan is currently an Independent Director on, NZX and ASX listed companies Xero Limited and Vista Group International Limited and NZX listed companies Property for Industry Limited and ASB Bank Limited.
+Susan is currently an Independent Director on, NZX and ASX listed companies Xero Limited and Vista Group International Limited and NZX listed company Property for Industry Limited.
 Susan is also on the Board of Global Women and a Chairman/Shareholder in Organic Initiative Limited.
 Susan is a Member of the NZ Markets Disciplinary Tribunal.
 Susan’s earlier career was in law and financial services where she held a number of senior executive roles at ANZ.
 Susan has been an independent director of Trustpower since 27 August 2015.

 Dr David Prentice BEng (HONS), PhD, FEngNZ